pelican-plugins/deadlinks/README.md

 # Settings

-To enable dead link checker, set the `DEADLINK_VALIDATE` option in your Pelican configuration file to True.
+To enable dead link checker, set the `DEADLINK_VALIDATION` option in your Pelican configuration file to True.

 Additionally following options might be changed: